 - Make a well in the dry bowl, and pour the wet mixture into the middle.
 Use a rubber spatula to mix the ingredients together.
 Try to mix just enough to fully incorporate and not over mix.

-- Once the ingredients are mixed and shaggy (similar to my biscuit dough), dump out the dough onto a lightly floured cutting board, and shape into a disk.
+- Once the ingredients are mixed and shaggy, dump out the dough onto a lightly floured cutting board, and shape into a disk.
 The dough should be roughly 1 inch high and 9 inches wide.

 - Cut the dough into 8 equal triangles.
 Place triangles about 2 inches apart on a baking sheet lined with parchment paper (or sprayed with cooking spray).
 Give the tops a spritz of cooking spray for safe measure.